darwin642/CLOUD-DEVOPS-HOMELAB/README.md

-# Cloud & DevOps Lab Portfolio
+# Welcome to my Cloud & DevOps Lab Portfolio.

-A hands-on portfolio documenting my journey from IT support into cloud infrastructure and DevOps.
+This is a hands-on portfolio documenting my journey from IT support into cloud infrastructure and DevOps.

-## 🌍 Choose your language
+## 🌍 Please, choose your language.

 ### 🇬🇧 English